LibrariesHacked/librarieshacked.github.io/_posts/2019-09-27-lsoas_and_postcodes.md

 - Is this all members or just 'active' members.
 - What does active membership mean?
 - What activities in libraries require membership?
-- Should we be reducing the number of activities requiring membership?
+- Should we be reducing the number of activities that require membership?

 Even after considering that, what data about membership would be useful for the library service?